wazo-platform/wazo-doc/source/system/xivo-auth/stock_plugins.rst

 * Find the XiVO user associated to the ``user_email_attribute`` value.
 * Return a token with the same access privileges as the user.

-Limitations:

-* Emails stored in the users **MUST** be unique.
-Authentication bugs might occur if the email is found in more than one user.

 .. note:: User's email and voicemail's email are two separate things.
 This plugin only use the user's email.